ENGGEN 204 : Professional Skills, Communication, and Collaboration

 Class Representatives in each class can take feedback to the department and faculty staff-student consultative committees.

 Lectures and tutorials are aligned to improve the connectivity of the lectures to the tutorials and assessments.
-Tutorials and peer review system has been improved to help students practice assessing team function and providing feedback.
+Tutorials and peer review system have been improved to help students practice assessing team function and providing feedback.
+Based on the 2024 SET results and feedback surveys, students find the tutorials engaging and a key component of the course.

 Academic Integrity